j50n/deno-proc/README.md

 # Input and Output Types

-Processes really just deal with one type of data - bytes, in streams.
-Many programs will take this one step further and internally translate to and from text data, processing this data one line at a time.
+`proc` uses input and output handlers that let you choose both the types and behaviors for your data.
+It also lets you customize `stderr` and error handling.

-`proc` uses input and output handlers that let you choose both the types and behaviors of your data and customize `stderr` and error handling.
-So you can work with bytes or text, synchronous or asynchronous, buffered or unbuffered, with just a little code to define what you want.
+With just a little code for definition, you can work with bytes or text, synchronous or asynchronous, buffered or unbuffered.

 #### An Example